 - Average Revenue per Users (ARPU) Goal: $10-$15+

-The ARPU metric helps publishers understand the revenue driven from subscribers, and is important in setting strategies for discounting, and balancing premium pricing vs digital subscriber growth goals.
+The ARPU metric helps publishers understand the revenue driven from paid digital subscribers, and is important in setting strategies for discounting, and balancing premium pricing vs digital subscriber growth goals.

 - Digital Revenue per Unique Visitor (Ad + Consumer) Goal: Market dependent

-This metric helps publishers understand the overall monetization results, and the relative value between ad revenue and subscriptions.
-A key metric when considering product changes or offering ad-lite options.
+This metric helps publishers understand the overall visitor monetization results and the relative value between ad revenue and paid subscriptions.
+This is a key metric when considering product changes or offering ad-lite options.

 6) User Experience (UX) Goals